CoopEval: Benchmarking Cooperation-Sustaining Mechanisms and LLM Agents in Social Dilemmas: Experimental Results and Findings

 \emph{General Performance:} We observe three interesting trends.
-The latter one is based on \Cref{app:ablations}, in which we run ablation experiments in \PD{} with the parameters $k$ and $\delta$ of these mechanisms to cover $k \in \{2,3,4\}$ and $\delta \in \{0.7,0.8,0.9\}$ respectively. \begin{itemize}[nosep,noitemsep,leftmargin=.12in] \item The \REPU{} mechanisms proved significantly less effective than \ITER{} in our experiments (and worst overall).
-This stands in contrast to the thematically closest study from the literature, which suggests that human players tend to give more in settings of indirect reciprocity relative to direct reciprocity \citep{Dufenberg01:Direct}.\footnote{Their social dilemma is on an alternating trust game and they work on so-called \emph{upstream} indirect reciprocity, where receiving help in the past motivates helping others in future interactions.} \item \REPUM{} proving slightly more effective in achieving cooperative outcomes than \REPUP{} indicates that higher-order information about a co-player's past (or our language representation thereof) does more harm than good to the cooperative propensities of our tested LLM models.
+The last one is based on our ablation experiments in \Cref{app:ablations} with mechanism parameters $k \in \{2,3,4\}$ and $\delta \in \{0.7,0.8,0.9\}$ in \PD{}. \begin{itemize}[nosep,noitemsep,leftmargin=.12in] \item \REPU{} proved significantly less effective than \ITER{}.
+This stands in contrast to the thematically closest study from the literature, which suggests that humans tend to give more in settings of indirect reciprocity relative to direct reciprocity \citep{Dufenberg01:Direct}.\footnote{Their social dilemma is on an alternating trust game and they work on so-called \emph{upstream} indirect reciprocity, where receiving help in the past motivates helping others in future interactions.} \item \REPUM{} proving slightly more effective in achieving cooperative outcomes than \REPUP{} indicates that higher-order information about a co-player's past (or our language representation thereof) does more harm than good to the cooperative propensities of our tested LLM models.
 This possibly reflects a similar constraint in humans, who often favor simpler, first-order heuristics when evaluating reputation \citep{Milinski01:Cooperation}. \item Counterintuitively, \emph{lower values} for continuation probability $\delta$ or window size $k$ correlate with \emph{improved effectiveness} of the \REPU{} mechanisms.
-For the window size, this might be related to LLMs not managing extensive past history information well (\cf{} \citealp{Liu26:Memory}).
-A lower probability $\delta$ of future rounds to occur, on the other hand, should instead disincentivize agents to cooperate. \end{itemize} In contrast, \ITER{} is insensitive to $k$ and $\delta$, replicating findings for the iterated prisoner's dilemma by \citep[Figure A8]{Fontana25:Nicer} and \citep[Page 6]{Pal26:Strategies} respectively.
+For the window size, this might be related to LLMs not managing extensive history information well (\cf{} \citealp{Liu26:Memory}).
+A lower probability $\delta$ of future rounds to occur, on the other hand, should instead disincentivize agents to cooperate. \end{itemize} In contrast, \ITER{} is insensitive to $k$ and $\delta$, replicating findings for the iterated prisoner's dilemma by \citet[Figure A8]{Fontana25:Nicer} and \citet[Page 6]{Pal26:Strategies} respectively.